We believe that Flat-Fee and Advice-Only pricing is one of the best ways to reduce inherent conflicts of interest, and give the most objective advice.

 Assets Under Management

-While Fee-Only is far better than Fee-Based, it is not always fair to charge someone based upon their income, net worth, or the value of their investments.
+While Fee-Only is better than Fee-Based (and Fee-Based is better than Commissions); it is just not always fair to charge someone based upon their income, net worth, or the value of their investments.

 Most investors are charged AUM fees, which are percentages normally directed directly from accounts, and so most people do not have any idea how much they actually pay.
 We don’t think that is right.
 We believe in total fee transparency, so we only have a single, inclusive flat-fee.
 That is our total planning and advisory fee for that year.
 No AUM, no 12b-1 fees, no hidden fees, no commissions, no referral fees, no surprises- just real, honest, advice.